jagonalez/code-coverage/README.md

 ### Usage
 - `yarn run start`
 - navigate to [localhost:3000](https://localhost:3000)
-- enter a URL into the search page and the analyse loads below.
+- enter a URL into the search page and the analysis loads below.

 ### Building
 - `yarn run build`